catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-a-hpc-slurm-cluster.rst

 .. _elasticluster: https://gc3-uzh-ch.github.io/elasticluster/
 .. _SLURM: https://computing.llnl.gov/linux/slurm/

-Elasticluster is an open source tool to create and manage compute clusters on cloud infrastructures.
-The project has been originally created by the `Grid Computing Competence Center`_ from the University of Zurich.
+ElastiCluster is an open source tool to create and manage compute clusters on cloud infrastructures.
+The project was originally created by the `Grid Computing Competence Center`_ from the University of Zurich.

 .. _Grid Computing Competence Center: https://www.gc3.uzh.ch/